 The vanity sits in the back half of the closet, which in addition to bars and cubbies, also sports this wall of angled shelves for shoes.
 I tell ya, Carpenter John knows whats up.

-*You can see our original post about the master closet here.
+*You can see our original post about the en-suite closet here.

 The Laundry Room